stephenh/tessell/docs/viewgeneration.md

 The Result
 ----------

-With gwt-mpv you only maintain two files:
+With Tessell you only maintain two files:

 1. Your `ui.xml` file, and
 2. Your presenter.